sirca/clusterous/README.md

 Requires Linux or OS X and Python 2.7.

 # Get started
-[Start with the Introduction](docs/manual/01_Introduction.md) of the user manual to get a good overview of what Clusterous is.
+[Start with the Introduction](docs/manual/01_Introduction.md) of the user manual for an overview of Clusterous.

 Next, use the [Quick start guide](docs/manual/02_Quick_start.md) to get started using Clusterous.